arup-kundu2103/Nextgen-Docs/Nextgen-docs/docs/index.md

 <span class="quote">
 :material-format-quote-open:
-Nextgen allowed me to launch a successful suite of trading strategies managing over $2 billion in trade volume.
-I can't recommend Nextgen enough for any algo trader seeking a 0 to 1 platform.
+nGenue allowed me to launch a successful suite of trading strategies managing over $2 billion in trade volume.
+I can't recommend nGenue enough for any algo trader seeking a 0 to 1 platform.
 :material-format-quote-close:
 </span>
 <br/><br/><br/>